BlockchainInstituteChi/jwttools/readme.md

 2. Create example in examples branch with a properly formatted http call in the callback function for didResolver

-3. Create an example that shows the full validation process including the infura callback and address retrieval
+3. Create an example that shows the full validation process including the infura callback and address retrieval (update verifyJWT to properly use the resolve_did function and implement an appropriate callback scenario)